container-lisp/s2i-lisp/README.md

             This script prints the usage of this image.

-* **`contrib/`**

-        This folder contains a file with commonly used modules.

 Environment variables
 ---------------------

-To set these environment variables, you can place them as a key value pair into a `.sti/environment` file inside your source code repository.
+To set these environment variables, you can place them as a key value pair into a `.s2i/environment` file inside your source code repository.

 * **APP_EVAL1**